Honest Impulses 15: No Good Reasons

 Linia was right about one thing: Misuko disdained and even feared Linia's motorcycle.
 For once, she knew there was no other way to get across town to the dome quickly.
 Hiroshi had no major SDisk network and the people here liked it that way.
 Linia was grateful when Misuko had easily accepted her offer of a ride over to the Robotics & Remotes Training Facility.

-When they arrived a contingent of local police officials had already congregated on the scene.
+When they arrived a contingent of local police officials had already congregated at the scene.
 The ubiquitous yellow tape had already been strewn across the entrance doors, and the flashing lights of emergency vehicles were everywhere, drowned out only by the hovering daylight lamps illuminating the broad semi-circle concrete apron in front of the building.

 Shandy sat on one of the molded concrete benches, her head in her hands.
 Linia dismounted the motorcycle and rand to her.
 "Shandy?"
 The young woman looked up, her face glistening, wet with tears, in the light of the hovering police arc-lights.